 In recent years, there has been an increasing amount of literature on data-driven solutions to virtual flow meters (VFMs) - a soft-sensor technology able to predict the petroleum flow rates in an asset using mathematical models and already existing measurements.
 Some of the case-studies on real data report an error as low as 4% on predicting the oil flow rate from a petroleum well (AL-Qutami et. al. 2017).
 Yet, as far as we are aware, no commercial data-driven VFMs exist.
 Why is that?

 Solution Seeker has several years of experience in working with data from petroleum assets and in modeling data-driven VFMs.
 We believe that the traditional approaches to data-driven VFM modeling may not be robust enough for commercial use.
 We define a method to be sufficiently robust if it achieves less than 10% error for at least 90% of the wells modeled.
-To illustrate this, consider the two figures on the right hand side.
+To illustrate this, consider the two figures below.
 The figures illustrate the oil flow rate predictions from two VFMs developed for two individual petroleum production wells using an identical modeling approach.
 In Figure 1, the VFM achieves an error of 4%, whereas in Figure 2, the error is 45%.

 We believe that there are four prevalent challenges that degrade the performance of data-driven VFMs: